Latest Articles

 6. Create a Sense of Safety

 Your body’s quest for safety goes beyond just food.
-Creating stability and safety in your life can help reduce the need for binge eating as a coping mechanism.
+Creating genuine stability and security in your life can significantly help regulate your nervous system, reducing the need for binge eating as a coping mechanism.

 7. Change the Conversation (In Your Head)